guidedao/lottery-frontend/README.md

 - Import `authOptions` from `@/lib/auth` and pass it to `getServerSession(authOptions)`.
 - Example: `src/_app/test-decrypt-temp/page.tsx`.

+SIWE domain policy (strict):
+- The server derives the expected SIWE domain strictly from `NEXTAUTH_URL` (host only).
+No other fallbacks are used.
+- Production example: `NEXTAUTH_URL=https://lottery-frontend-jade.vercel.app`
+- Development example: `NEXTAUTH_URL=http://localhost:3000`

+CSRF/Nonce cookie:
+- In production NextAuth sets `__Host-next-auth.csrf-token`; in development it may set `next-auth.csrf-token`.
+- The server reads either of these and uses its value (before the `|`) as the SIWE nonce.
+If both message nonce and cookie exist but differ, verification is rejected.

 Troubleshooting SIWE verification:
-- Ensure `NEXTAUTH_URL` matches the app origin (protocol + host + optional port); the SIWE `domain` must match this host.
+- Ensure `NEXTAUTH_URL` host matches the host users visit (subdomain and port must match; paths like `/en` don’t matter).
-- Set `NEXTAUTH_SECRET` in `.env.local` (a strong random string).
+- Set `NEXTAUTH_SECRET` to a strong random string (consistent per environment).
-- Make sure cookies are present; verification uses the `next-auth.csrf-token` cookie value as the SIWE `nonce`.
+- Confirm your wallet is on Arbitrum Sepolia (Chain ID 421614).
-- If you see “Error verifying signature”, check that the wallet is on the correct chain (Arbitrum Sepolia) and retry.
+- If you hit “Error verifying signature”, clear site cookies and try again.

 Required env (see example.env.local):